justinthelaw/opera/models/README.md

 ## Scraping

-Much of the test data was sourced from the contributors and the contributors' peers, but more data was required to build the fine-tuning data sets for Bullet Forge.
+Some of the test data was sourced from the contributors and the contributors' peers, but much more data was required to build the fine-tuning data sets for Bullet Forge.
 Custom Python scripts were written to perform scraping on different bullet repositories that are publicly available.
 Some examples of websites with open-source bullets include:

 - http://www.eprbullets.com/
 - http://www.eprbulletsafsc.com/
 - http://www.airforcewriter.com/

 You can run the scraper as part of the Jupyter Notebook series in the `model/` directory.
 Some manual clean-up post scraping may be required.
 Generally speaking, the existing raw data should not need to be modified.
+Overall, well over 100,000+ bullets were scraped and filtered down to the 33,000+ bullets used for training the model.

 ## API Key